 The preselected palettes for the font color and the background of the legend are limited to 54 and 36 colors respectively.
 The reason for this is to make it quicker to choose from some of the most suitable colors for a legend.
 However, as always, you can choose any color you want by clicking the more button inside the color pickers.

-I am really looking forward to seeing how you style your legend; the possibilities are (almost) limitless.
+I am really looking forward to seeing how you style your legend!
+With the new legend settings, the possibilities are (almost) limitless.